 Minced meat is the perfect quarantine cooking ingredient – it’s versatile and affordable, it freezes well, it makes dishes that make great leftovers that also freeze well (hello, ragu Bolognese!), and it makes wondrous things such as chilli con carne, which can be stretched out over multiple dishes and meals (a good old bowl of chilli, quesadillas, and nachos, for starters).

-Which all goes to explain our recently published Thai chicken larb recipe and collections of ground pork recipes and minced beef recipes, and we should probably publish a compilation of chicken mince recipes too I guess.
+Which all goes to explain our recently published Thai chicken larb recipe and collections of ground pork recipes and minced beef recipes, which have proved so popular.
+We should probably publish a compilation of chicken mince recipes too I guess.
 Before, I tell you all about this spicy chicken lettuce wraps recipe, I have a favour to ask.

 Grantourismo is reader-funded.
 If you’ve used and like our recipes, including our Thai recipes and Cambodian recipes, please consider supporting Grantourismo by supporting our original, epic, first-of-its-kind Cambodian culinary history and cookbook on Patreon for as little as US$5 a month.
 Or, you could also buy us a coffee.
 Although we’ll use our coffee money to buy cooking ingredients for recipe testing instead.